Customize Excel Ribbon for Your Needs

 What is the Excel Ribbon

 Microsoft introduced the ribbon with Office 2007.
-It replaced menus and toolbars with a new interface that provides the same functionality.
+It replaced menus and toolbars with a new interface with the same functionality.
 Within the toolbar, you have contextual elements:

 1. Tabs – these are major divisions that run along the top. (e.g., Data)